blue-blues/nexagent/README.md

 Nexagent has been redesigned with a new modular architecture that follows a layered approach:

-1. **Core Layer**: Provides foundational functionality like LLM interfaces, context management, and schema definitions.
+1. **Core Layer**: Provides foundational functionality like LLM interfaces, context management, schema definitions, and versioned memory.
-2. **Agent Layer**: Implements the agent loop and various agent types.
+2. **Agent Layer**: Implements the agent loop and various agent types including TaskBasedNexagent, ManusAgent, and SWEAgent.
-3. **Tools Layer**: Provides tools that agents can use to interact with the world.
+3. **Tools Layer**: Provides tools that agents can use to interact with the world, organized by functionality (browser, code, terminal, etc.).
-4. **UI Layer**: Provides user interfaces for interacting with the system.
+4. **UI Layer**: Provides user interfaces for interacting with the system through CLI.
-5. **Integration Layer**: Provides integration points with external systems.
+5. **Integration Layer**: Provides integration points with external systems and the Adaptive Learning System.

+The new architecture offers several advantages:
+- **Improved modularity**: Each component has a clear responsibility and can be replaced independently
+- **Better extensibility**: New agent types and tools can be added without modifying existing code
+- **Enhanced maintainability**: Clear separation of concerns makes the codebase easier to understand and maintain
+- **Adaptive learning**: The system can learn from past interactions and improve over time

 To use the new architecture, run the application with the `--new` flag: